 - 6. Applicants are advised to check with Council Officers with respect to the specific requirements for the area in which the sign is to be located.
 Signs that exceed the permitted size for their specific zone will require resource consent. - 7.
 It is the applicant's responsibility to see to it that the provisions of the Electoral Act 2001 are complied with in every respect. - 8.
 Overstreet banners for electioneering purposes are not permitted. - 9.
-Signs on properties adjacent to a State Highway should comply with New Zealand Transport Agency's guidelines. - 10.
-Signs are not to be erected on State Highway land without the written approval of New Zealand Transport Agency. - 11.
+Signs on properties adjacent to a State Highway should comply with Waka Kotahi (NZTA) guidelines. - 10.
+Signs are not to be erected on State Highway land without the written approval of Waka Kotahi (NZTA). - 11.
 Signs having a face area of 6m2 or less do not require a Building Consent, provided that they are less than 3 metres above ground level.
 Larger signs will require a Building Consent in which case the fee is \$430.00 per sign.
 However, building consent is not required for any sign that is designed by a chartered professional engineer. - 12.
-In accordance with the Control of Advertising Signage Bylaw 2013, all election hoardings must be dismantled and removed from the site on which they are erected by 5pm on Monday 14 October 2019.
+In accordance with the Control of Advertising Signage Bylaw 2013, all election hoardings must be dismantled and removed from the site on which they are erected by 5pm on Monday 10 October 2022.